MartianGirl/SpecIde/README.md

 JFSebastian for his wonderful ZXSpectrum.ttf font.
 Ast_A_Moore for his help with the +2A timings and port 0x0FFD. chernandezba for his help with the initial values for IR register.
+Miguel Mesa for noticing that the FLASH attribute was running at half speed.

 How to install it: